Fordi/sfv-tools/README.md

 # SFV Tools

-A pair of simple tools for making / validating SFV files.
+A pair of simple Linux CLI tools for making / validating SFV files.

 ## make-sfv